zachleat/iliveinomaha-banner/README.md

 ### A-Grade Experience

 A blue banner positioned in the top corner.
-Includes any browser that supports the `:root` CSS selector and media queries (with a viewport greater than 30em wide).
-Devices that meet A-Grade requirements but not the the “native” viewport width requirement will still be listed as A-Grade.
+Includes any browser that supports media queries.

 * Internet Explorer 9 and above
 * Chrome (31)